 So, to put it simply, as something as simple as a game of cards, I have 10 plans, 10 contingencies in my mind before I make a single move on the board.

-The idea that Trump, Israel, the Five Eyes Spy Club, whoever else did not at least plan.
+The idea that Trump, Israel, the Five Eyes Spy Club, whoever else, did not at least plan five steps in advance is cope.

-So the people who are like, oh, he got tricked and Israel made him do it.
+So, the people who are like, oh, he got tricked and Israel made him do it.

 Well, Israel did pressure us.

-Rubio said that, but I do not believe for a second, knowing that they went in and got Maduro out in 45 minutes, that this was all just random chance.
+Knowing that they went in and got Maduro out in 45 minutes, that this was all just random chance.

 I guess I would just be more willing to be like, he knows exactly what he's doing and he's thinking in second and third order if there weren't other political miscalculations he's made as of late that have been pretty disastrous for him, like the Epstein stuff.